Rome in the Early Republic (509 - 241 BC)

 up the northern slope of the hill, and was probably located near the later church of Santa Sabina

-Construction and Dedication of the Temple
+Foundation of the Temple

-When Camillus returned to Rome in triumph:
+✴when Camillus returned to Rome in triumph:

-✴the temple of Juno Regina, which [Camillus] had also vowed at the same time, was dedicated.
+“...
+L. Valerius Potitus and M. Manlius, later surnamed Capitolinus celebrated the ‘Great Games’ that [Camillus] had vowed when dictator in [396 BC].
+This year saw also the dedication of a temple to Juno Regina, which had been vowed by the same dictator in the same war.
 The tradition says that this dedication excited great interest amongst the matrons, who were present in large numbers”, (‘History of Rome’, 5: 31: 2-3).

 The fasti Fratres Arvales (CIL VI 2295, ca. 30 BC) record the dies natalis of the temple Iunoni Reginae in Aventino as the 1st September.